 Fast forward to 2014 – after much public consultation, more than 13 years of planning and two years of planning Halifax Central Library opened and the old library closed.

-- The building was designed as a library, so a lot the space not really good for much else.
-Specifically the 1960s expansion where the stacks used to be has very little natural light, low ceilings, and poor ventilation.
+- The building was designed as a library, so a lot of the space in the building is not really good for much else by today’s standards.
+For example, the 1960s expansion where the stacks used to have very little natural light, low ceilings, and poor ventilation.

 - The deed says the building needs to be a park or a library, so any other change, even if a public use, requires provincial support.

-It is important to note that Council has never voted to sell this land, or direct staff to sell this land.
-All the various staff report reference the 1882 grant and the 1949 amendment.
+It is important to note that the Council has never voted to sell this land, or direct staff to sell this land.
+All the various staff reports reference the 1882 grant and the 1949 amendment.

 Halifax continues to work to identify a future use or tenant for the property, and failing that, to consider tearing down the building and keep the whole old Grafton Park as a park and memorial.